 Falling prices for LEDs (light-emitting diodes) have made them a much better buy now than when they first came out.
 Although I was originally impressed by their brightness and coolness, the price tag was just too much for me to get past.
 Even though I could see the sensible course of longer life and very few replacements, paying twenty dollars or more for a light bulb didn’t seem right to me.

 However, times have changed, and falling prices for LEDs can generate savings that you shouldn’t let get away.
 Along with lower sale prices, you can also benefit from utility company rebates and coupons if you shop around for the best deal.

-This chart which compares four common options for bulbs.
+This chart compares four common options for bulbs.
 The “lumens” column indicates the level of brightness, and the data under the bulb names indicates the power usage.
-The “rated life” is how long they are expected to give light before burn out.
+The “rated life” is how long they are expected to give light before burning out.

 If you have any questions about different types of lighting, or for replacement of complete fixtures, please contact us.
 Frye Electric has been a trusted local business since 1975, and we’d like to take care of all your electrical needs.

 For other thoughts on this topic, see this article from the Pittsburg Tribune.